AequilibraE/QAequilibraE/docs/source/processing_provider.rst

     :alt: Processing provider menu

 At the bottom of the window, you'll find the AequilibraE logo and the available functions.
-The functions are divided into three groups, following the same logic as the AequilibraE Widget menu.
+The functions are divided into groups, following the same logic as the AequilibraE widget menu.
 Notice that not all AequilibraE functionalities are available for processing.

 .. subfigure:: AB